Docs

 },

-ui.max only takes effect on object field types with list: true specified.
-It also isn't compatible with object field types using templates.
-It disables the add button in the editor once at least the given number of elements have been added.
+Setting ui.max on lists of object field types disables the add button in the editor, once at least the given number of elements have been added.

 {